 Swap Agreements.
 The Fund may enter into swap agreements.
 In a standard "swap" transaction, two parties agree to exchange the returns, differentials in rates of return or some other amount earned or realized on the "notional amount" of predetermined investments or instruments, which may be adjusted for an interest factor.
 Some swaps are structured to include exposure to a variety of different types of investments or market factors, such as interest rates, commodity prices, non-U.S. currency rates, mortgage securities, corporate borrowing rates, security prices, indexes or inflation rates.
 Swap agreements may be negotiated bilaterally and traded OTC between two parties or, in some instances, must be transacted through a futures commission merchant and cleared through a clearinghouse that serves as a central counterparty and exchange-traded.
-Certain standardized swaps, including certain credit default swaps, are subject to mandatory clearing and exchange-trading, and more are expected to be in the future.
+Swaps subject to mandatory central clearing must be traded on an exchange or swap execution facility unless no exchange or swap execution facility "makes the swap available to trade."
 Certain risks are reduced (but not eliminated) if a fund invests in cleared swaps, and liquidity is intended to be increased by exchange-trading.
 The counterparty risk for cleared derivatives is generally lower than for uncleared derivatives, but cleared contracts are not risk-free.